tenwit/docker-demos/dgoss/tdd/runsheet.md

 We're an RHEL shop, and we've been allowed use CentOS because it's RedHat.
 So we want to put sample.war on centos:7

-Prerequisites:
-* sample.war running on Alpine.
-* goss (dgoss) installed (for the "T" part).
-* VSCode installed (for the 1st "D").
-* Prepared to write failing tests and refactor lots (for the 2nd "D").

 # Drive Development through Testing

 ## Iteration 1: Tomcat is installed